 Palm oil is the most popular vegetable oil in the world, and the cheapest to produce.
 It's used in thousands of products, from cookies to lipstick.
 Indonesia and Malaysia produce about 85 percent of the world's supply, using roughly 53,800 square miles – half the size of Oregon.

-The cost: the palm oil industry destroys vital habitats for increasingly endangered orangutans, tigers, Asian elephants and sun bears.
+The cost: when produced unsustainably, the palm oil industry destroys vital habitats for increasingly endangered orangutans, tigers, Asian elephants and sun bears.

 Here are five things wildlife advocates need to know about the issue.